Beginners Guide to Processing Film Posted On 30th March 2017 To Beginner Series & Film

 For our recommendations on which chemistry to use and how to prepare them please read our Beginners Guide to Choosing Chemistry for Processing Films.

 Developers come in powder concentrate and liquid concentrate form.
-For beginners, liquid concentrate developers such as ILFOTEC DD-X are initially easier to prepare and use.
+For beginners, the ILFORD SIMPLICTY Photo Chemicals are a great choice as they are pre-measured but if you want to process more than just a couple of films we recommend a liquid concentrate developers such as ILFOTEC DD-X. Note: Liquid chemicals are easier to prepare and use.

 As you get more experienced at processing, you may want to switch to a powder concentrate as they can be more economical.
 Powder developers are initially made up as 'stock solution' which can last up to 6-months.
 As a result, they can be made in advance of them needing to be used and then used as stock or further diluted (1+1 or 1+3) within the 6-month period.